feathr-ai/feathr/docs/announce-1.0.0.md

 Announce Feathr 1.0.0

-Feast 1.0.0-rc1 is released on February 16, 2023 with following new features
+Feathr 1.0.0-rc1 is released on February 16, 2023 with following new features

 New Features: